andrewcooke/ParserCombinator.jl/README.md

 supports features with low overhead by default, but which can be extended to accomodate more expensive features when necessary.

-This library uses an explicit trampoline, which is described in more detail below.
+This library defines the grammar with a static graph, which is then "interpreted" using an explicit trampoline (described in more detail below).
 The main advantages are:

 * Describing the grammar in a static graph of types, rather than mutually recursive functions, gives better integration with Julia's method dispatch.
 So, for example, we can overload operators like `+` to sequence matchers, or use macros to modify the grammar at compile time.
+And the "interpretation" of the grammar is simplified, using dispatch on the graph nodes.

-* The semantics of the parser can be modified by changing the details of the trampoline.
+* The semantics of the parser can be modified by changing the trampoline implementation (which can also be done by method dispatch on a "configuration" type).
 This allows, for example, the choice of whether to use memoization to be separated from the grammar itself.

-* State is explicitly identified and encapsulated, simplifying memoization.
+* State is explicitly identified and encapsulated, simplifying both backtracking (resumption from the current state) and memoization.

 The main disadvantages are:

 * Defining new combinators is more complex.
+The behaviour of a matcher is defined as a group of methods that correspond to transitions in state machine.
+On the other hand, with dispatch on the grammar and state nodes, the implementation remains idiomatic and compact.

-* Although the "feel" and "end result" of the library are similar to other Parser Combinator libraries, one could argue that the matchers are not "real" combinators.
+* Although the "feel" and "end result" of the library are similar to other Parser Combinator libraries (the grammar types handled are as expected, for example), one could argue that the matchers are not "real" combinators.

 TODO - more here as i think through how better to reduce memory use.
 Text below is old.